yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 # Install

-1、Copy Plugins folder to your project and compile the editor.
+1、Copy Plugins folder to your project root folder, double click to open your game project as usual, the engine will notify you to comile the plugin, confirm to compile the plugin, wait several minutes(3-5), the editor will lauched.

 # Usage